 The Precipitation Virtual Constellation (P-VC) exists to sustain and enhance a systematic capability to observe and measure global precipitation.
 These observations are central to understanding the distribution and characteristics of precipitation, its role in the hydrological/water cycle, and its impact on the climate system.
 Accurate and timely knowledge of global precipitation is needed for improving predictive skills of high-impact weather events such as hurricanes, floods, droughts, and landslides, as well as the management of freshwater resources.
 The spatial and temporal variability of precipitation necessitates the combination of data from multiple satellites to ensure representative sampling across the range of scales (spatially and temporally) that is required by worldwide research and operational user communities.

 P-VC’s strategic objectives that address this aim include:

-- Serving as a programmatic point of contact for precipitation measurements, addressing issues which go beyond the individual mission programmes
+- Serving as a programmatic point of contact for precipitation measurements, addressing issues which go beyond the individual mission programmes;

-- Collecting, processing, and delivering data to develop and improve the knowledge and understanding of precipitation (rain and snow) processes, the distribution of precipitation, and the changes in precipitation over time on a global basis
+- Collecting, processing, and delivering data to develop and improve the knowledge and understanding of precipitation (rain and snow) processes, the distribution of precipitation, and the changes in precipitation over time on a global basis;

-- Supporting and engaging the scientific and operational user communities
+- Supporting and engaging the scientific and operational user communities.

 The Japan Aerospace Exploration Agency (JAXA) and the National Aeronautics and Space Agency (NASA) were identified as the lead agencies in the study of the development of a CEOS Precipitation Constellation and charged with drafting a scoping paper to provide a common vision of the scope and objectives of the Precipitation Constellation.
 It was decided that the goal of the CEOS Precipitation Constellation would be to establish an international framework to guide, facilitate, and coordinate the continued advancements of multi-satellite global precipitation products.